FAQs

 Please email info@eaa.org.au with details of your donation, including name, description, amount and the name of your banking institution.

 Running any charity has costs.
 To get your donation to its destination we need to meet our regulatory obligations and cover the costs of auditors, accountants, government registrations, banking facilities, websites, software and more.
 Like most charities, a portion of donations go to these kinds of expenses.
-In the last financial year (2018-2019), our operational expenses were 2.84% of the overall amount of donations we received.
+In the 2018-2019 financial year, Effective Altruism Australia’s operational expenses were 2.84% of the overall amount of donations we received.
+Effective Altruism Australia Environment is run in a similar manner to EAA, however, since EAAE only started in 2023, we do not have data yet.

-For recurring bank payments, you need log into your bank and change the amount of the recurring transfer.
+For recurring bank payments, you need to log into your internet banking app or website and change the amount of the recurring transfer.
 Some banks require you to cancel the existing transfer and make a new one.
 Please ensure you keep the original reference number in your recurring donation so that our automated system can match it to you.

-You can cancel recurring bank transfers via your banking tool.
+You can cancel recurring bank transfers via your banking website, app or branch.
 Once you cancel the transfer, there is nothing further you need to do.

-Effective Altruism Australia supports workplace giving arrangements and can work with you and your employer’s payroll team to set this up.
+Effective Altruism Australia and Effective Altruism Australia Environment both support workplace giving arrangements and can work with you and your employer’s payroll team to set this up.
 There are already many Australians making donations to us through such arrangements.
 To discuss how to make this happen at your workplace, please contact us at info@eaa.org.au.

 Charity Partners

-EAA is an organisation which has been set up to fundraise in Australia for the world’s most effective charities.
+EAA and EAAE are organisations which have been set up to fundraise in Australia for the world’s most effective charities.
 We contact charities that pass an initial selection process and request further information for our due diligence.
-Charities that pass the subsequent due diligence assessment are designated as partner charities and EAA will fundraise on their behalf in Australia.
+Charities that pass the subsequent due diligence assessment are designated as partner charities and EAA/EAAE will fundraise on their behalf in Australia.

 Effective Altruism Australia

-Effective Altruism Australia (EAA) is registered Public Benevolent Institution (PBI) that aims to alleviate poverty, distress and suffering.
-EAA recognises that we do not have the scale to effectively achieve this focus ourselves, so we choose to partner with charities that share our purpose of alleviating poverty effectively – ie, we have a common purpose.
-We then fundraise in Australia and grant funds that we raise to these partner charities who use those funds in the programs which we support and they achieve far superior results than if we were to try to alleviate poverty by ourselves.
+Effective Altruism Australia (EAA) is a registered Public Benevolent Institution (PBI) that aims to alleviate poverty, distress and suffering.
+EAA recognises that we do not have the scale to effectively achieve this focus on our own, so we partner with charities that share our purpose of alleviating poverty effectively – i.e., we have a common purpose.
+We fundraise in Australia and partner with charities who use these funds to deliver high-impact programs for us.
+In this way, EAA can achieve far superior results and impact than if we were to try to alleviate poverty by ourselves.
 EAA is based on the principles of Effective Altruism which is a philosophy and social movement that applies evidence and reason to help determine the most effective ways to improve the world.

 Please express your interest by emailing info@eaa.org.au.
 While we welcome all offers of support we are particularly interested in volunteers with technical skills to assist in developing our website and automating various processes.
 If you think this may be you, please let us know!